zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 <TabItem value="tap-preferred">

+> The 'tap-preferred' flavor triggers the hold behavior when the `tapping-term-ms` has expired.
+Pressing another key within `tapping-term-ms` does not affect the decision.
+> When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.

 <AnimationPlayer auto small name="tap_preferred_hold_tap_up" />

 </TabItem>

 <TabItem value="tap-unless-interrupted">

+> The 'tap-unless-interrupted' flavor triggers a hold behavior only when another key is pressed before `tapping-term-ms` has expired.
+It triggers the tap behavior in all other situations.

-As seen below, the hold duration of the 'tap-unless-interrupteed' hold-tap does not have an effect on the output.
+As seen below, the hold duration of the 'tap-unless-interrupted' hold-tap does not have an effect on the output.
 The 'tap' behavior will always be invoked.

 <AnimationPlayer auto small name="tap_unless_interrupted" />